wolfeidau/buildkite-cli/README.md

 ```

+# TODO

+* Truncate commit message text.
+* Fix usage output as it is confusing.
+* Help the user create the correct type of token using the changes which enable defaulting stuff in the new token page with the various scopes.

 # buildkite API notes

 * Would be nice to have access to the orginization slug in the project(s) results as it is critical for building URLs relating to associated content.